h5bp/html5-boilerplate/readme.md

 * HTML5 ready.
 Use the new elements with confidence.
 * Cross-browser compatible (Chrome, Opera, Safari, Firefox 3.6+, IE6+).
-* "Mobile first"/"Responsive design"-capable out of the box.
 * Designed with progressive enhancement in mind.
 * CSS normalizations and common bug fixes.
 * IE-specific classes for easier cross-browser control.